tagohd/mono/Concepts/Magic/Magic.md

 gameRefType:: OneShot/General
 %%

 Wouldn't that be something?
 A game that punishes you for using its magic system...
 Maybe it only does this if you forget to close the rift or something.
 But maybe the game doesn't actively remind you to close the rifts; you have to keep on top of that yourself.
-And, of course, maybe there are occasionally incentives to **_not_** close the rifts.
+And, of course, maybe there are occasionally incentives to **_not_** close the rifts. #Gameplay

 Also, something something Law of Equivalent Exchange.
 %%